alxhslm/alxhslm.github.io/content/projects/coffee-rating-prediction/eda.md

 {{< include src="charts/roaster_country_hist.html" >}}

 {{< alert >}}
-This strong bias towards coffees roasted in the US means that it is unclear how well our will apply to coffees roasted outside the US.
+This strong bias towards coffees roasted in the US means that it is unclear how well any model trained on this data will generalise to coffees roasted outside the US.
 In addition, the number of different countries present is very small, and we cannot for example, predict if a coffee from a German roaster would be more or less likely to be highly rated since there are no coffees from German roasters in the dataset.
 {{< /alert >}}

 ### Origin